 With the new solution export wizard integrated in the latest version of SAP Cloud Platform cockpit, you can easily handle solutions and create Multi-Target Application (MTA) files also for your applications running in the Neo environment.
 The wizard allows to model solutions by selecting comprised components (with an automated resolution of interdependencies) and to either export the outcome (as MTA file or the generated descriptor files) or to directly handle the modeled solution via change management.

-Multi-Target Applications (MTAs – for more information, see this blog) are our recommended approach to handle interdependencies of SAP Cloud Platform applications.
+Multi-Target Applications (MTAs – for more information, see this blog post) are our recommended approach to handle interdependencies of SAP Cloud Platform applications.
 By describing the technical interdependencies as part of the MTA archive, the deployment infrastructure of SAP Cloud Platform is able to automate the deployment of comprised artifacts, considering those dependencies and modeled prerequisites.
 In addition, MTAs are the basis for several further lifecycle management approaches – for example, change management of SAP Cloud Platform development artifacts is handled by transporting MTA files (such as via CTS+ or our new cloud-based Transport Management service of SAP Cloud Platform, currently in beta).

 With SAP Web IDE Full-Stack, it is very easy to model MTA files for your applications in the Cloud Foundry environment, by using the corresponding MTA template, where the descriptor file of the MTA is maintained automatically (for example, when you add modules to your MTA project in the SAP Web IDE).